Royal Netherlands Marechaussee

 The Marechaussee provides the first impression of the Netherlands.
 Foreign heads of state arriving in the Netherlands on official visits receive the same first impression.
 They are welcomed by a guard of honour of Marechaussee personnel in ceremonial dress.

 Policing the Netherlands Armed Forces is a small part of the daily duties.
-The Royal Netherlands Marechaussee are also responsible for immigration, securing and guarding the National Mint, the Corps Diplomatique, the members of the Royal Family and Her Majesty Queen Beatrix of the Netherlands.
+The Royal Netherlands Marechaussee are also responsible for immigration, securing and guarding the National Mint, the Corps Diplomatique, the members of the Royal Family and His Majesty King Willem-Alexander of the Netherlands.

 Furthermore, the Royal Netherlands Marechaussee is part of a rapid response and riot control unit.
 Other RNLM units are involved in enforcement of drug and fire arms legislation.
 The Royal Netherlands Marechaussee also takes part in international operations.
 For example, the RNLM is currently carrying out a Police Training Mission in Kunduz, Afghanistan, where it is responsible for training local police forces at all levels.
 The RNLM is also part of the NTM-1 training mission in Iraq.
 In addition, the RNLM’s Identity and Document Fraud Centre of Expertise is well known all over the world.